markfinger/webpack-build/README.md

 If any of the checks fail, requests are handed off to a compiler which will repopulate the cache on completion.

+If `watch` is set to true and cached data is available, requests will cause a compiler to be spawned in the background.
+Spawning the compiler early enables webpack's incremental compilation to provide fast rebuilds.

 Workers